Institute for Human-Centered Artificial Intelligence (HAI)

 Program Manager for Diversity, Equity, and Inclusion, Institute for Human-Centered Artificial Intelligence (HAI)

-BioHaifa Badi-Uz-Zaman is a Program Manager at the Stanford Institute for Human-Centered Artificial Intelligence (HAI), where she leads the institute's education initiatives that have a diversity, equity and inclusion focus.
-Her portfolio includes HAI's courses, fellowships, and convenings on race and technology, arts and technology, AI education for K-12 audiences, and AI in global settings.
+BioHaifa Badi-Uz-Zaman is Program Manager for Diversity, Equity and Inclusion at the Stanford Institute for Human-Centered Artificial Intelligence, where she leads the institute's education initiatives that include courses, fellowships, and convenings related to race and technology, arts and technology, AI education for K-12 audiences, and AI in global contexts.